 With its riveting routine and technique, it has been the saving grace for many worldwide and is quickly gaining traction as one of the most physically and mentally rewarding athletic activities.

 While many go into cycling as a way to get some good exercise, professional cyclists are becoming more and more common every day.

 It’s becoming easier for you to break into the professional cycling ranks, because of the increase in events, equipment and training in many countries, and if you’re naturally competitive, professional cycling may just be the best sport for you.

 Before paving your way to becoming the next best Tour de France cyclist, there are a few things you need to consider, including the nutrition, training & physical activity required.
 You may also need to take a look at the cycling equipment and gear you will need and how to get integrated into your niche.

 Now, here’s everything you need to know about becoming a professional cyclist.

 As with most professional athletic sports, your diet has a huge role to play in how successful you become and how well you’re able to perform.

-The truth is that you are what you eat, and despite the amount of hours you put in doing training, exercising and practising to become a professional, your diet could erase that in as little as a week.
+The truth is that you are what you eat, and despite the number of hours you put in doing training, exercising and practicing to become a professional, your diet could erase that in as little as a week.
 Eating the right blend of nutrients allows your body to perform to the best of your ability, so what should you be eating?

 1. Carbohydrates –